Inertia: Partial Initial Pages

 For a little while, I got around this by adding a wrapper component that was shared between all of a given sub-app's pages which itself checked in the Pinia store was instantiated and make additional API calls to fetch the necessary Pinia store data if not.
 However, this was not ideal for the following reasons:

-• A given page will finish loading irrespective of whether or not the Pinia store, which the page relies on, is ready.
-This forced me to have to use placeholder skeletons which can cause frantic rending & rerendering of the page for the end user, especially if the bootstrapping data is fetched quickly.
+- A given page will finish loading irrespective of whether or not the Pinia store, which the page relies on, is ready.
+This forced me to have to use placeholder skeletons which can cause frantic rendering & rerendering of the page for the end user, especially if the bootstrapping data is fetched quickly.

 I kept thinking it would be a lot simpler if I could define the bootstrapping props I needed for a given sub-app in one place that would be automatically included on initial page loads and then dynamically omitted.